 If you are aged between 19-23 and do not have a Level 3 qualification already, there will be no tuition costs.
-If you are aged between 19-23 with a full level 3 (e.g. 2 A levels) or aged 24+, you may also qualify for an Advanced Learner Loan to help pay your Access course tuition fees (see http://www.camre.ac.uk/adult-learners/24plus-loans/).
+If you are aged between 19-23 with a full level 3 (e.g. 2 A levels) or aged 24+, you may qualify for an Advanced Learner Loan to help pay your Access course tuition fees (see http://www.camre.ac.uk/adult-learners/24plus-loans/).
 This loan may be written off, if you then go on to complete a Higher Education qualification.
 Please contact our Learner Futures Centre on 01223 226315 or email .
 You may also be eligible for financial support towards such costs as travel, equipment, books and childcare through the Advanced Learner loan bursary or 19+ bursary.

 Study Sociology, Psychology and Criminology and progress to study on a variety of degree courses including Social Work, Social Policy, Youth Work and Social Sciences - often leading to careers in the Social Services, the Housing Sector, Employment Services, Health and Welfare Services and the Criminal Justice System.
 Social Work degree courses often require students to have GCSE Maths and English at Grade C or above (some will accept alternative level 2 qualifications).

-You will need GCSE Maths or GCSE English grade 9 - 4 (A* - C) as a minimum before applying for this course or equivalences in Functional Skills at level 2.
+You will need GCSE Maths and GCSE English grade 9 - 4 (A* - C) as a minimum before applying for this course or equivalences in Functional Skills at level 2.
 This is because most degree courses now require L2 in Maths and English e.g. GCSEs at grade 9 - 4 (A* - C), in addition to the Access diploma.
-However it is strongly recommended you have both.
 The Access programme is designed for students who wish to return to study with a view to going on to Higher Education so we need to make sure you are well prepared for this starting point.

 Acceptance onto the Access programme is conditional on you:

 Assessment is by coursework and examination.
 There will be at least one assignment for each unit (four units per subject).
-These assignments may be written such as essays / research projects and oral e.g. presentations.
+These assignments will be written such as essays / research projects / examinations and oral e.g. presentations.

 The Access programme takes one year, starting at the beginning of September and finishing in late June the following year.
 In addition to timetabled classes, it is expected that students will complete at least 15 hours of further independent study per week.